theupdateframework/specification/tuf-spec.md

        file to non-volatile storage as FILENAME.EXT.

-    4. **Check against snapshot metadata.** The hashes (if any), and version number of the new DELEGATEE metadata file MUST match the trusted snapshot metadata, if any.
+    4. **Check against snapshot metadata.** The hashes (if any), and version number (if any) of the new DELEGATEE metadata file MUST match the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
 If the new DELEGATEE metadata file does not match, abort the update cycle, and report the failure.